dhis2/training-docs/content/tracker_use/tg_android_analysis.md

 Select the Malaria case notification , investigation and response Program and search for the TEI “Alakazam Malakazama”

-Open the Analytics menu in the TEI dashboard navigation panel and show the chart.
+Open the Analytics menu in the TEI dashboard by selecting the graph icon in the navigation panel to show the chart.

 The chart here shows the temperature of the person as taken from different repeated events within a program stage.
-In this example, you are seeing a person’s temperature in degree celcius.
+In this example, you are seeing a person’s temperature in degree celsius.

 ![](resources/images/android_analysis/dedaily.png)